mendersoftware/mender-docs/03.Install-the-Mender-client/06.Configuration-file/docs.md

 Then, inside `meta-<mylayer>/recipes-mender/mender/files/mender.conf`, you can put whatever configuration options you need, as a JSON structure.
-The file you provide will be merged with other settings taken from various variables in the build, with variables taking precedence.
+The file you provide will be merged with other settings taken from variables in the build, with variables taking precedence.

 Here is an example of a `mender.conf` file: